 …it becomes clear why an emotional support animal letter is financially valuable.

 Even the most expensive ESA letter is usually cheaper than one month of pet rent in many buildings.
+When comparing all pet-related expenses, it's helpful to understand how pet insurance vs pet deposit vs ESA letter costs stack up against each other over time.

 Category | Regular Pet | Emotional Support Animal (ESA) |